 Knife Attack Foot Pain?

-A concentrated, moisturizing treatment developed for severely dry, cracked, itchy, and painful skin on the feet.
-Calms the shooting, stabbing, burning, and tingling atmosphere.
+This concentrated, moisturizing treatment was developed for severely dry, cracked, itchy, and painful foot skin.
+It calms the shooting, stabbing, burning, and tingling atmosphere.

-Helps soften hardened, callused skin to do away with painful cracks and fissures.
-100 percent safe to use between the toes.
-Formulated with quick fascinating moisturizers and other healing, nourishing ingredients.
+It helps soften hardened, callused skin to eliminate painful cracks and fissures.
+It is 100 percent safe to use between the toes.
+It is formulated with quick, fascinating moisturizers and other healing, nourishing ingredients.

 Warnings

-Keep out of arrival at of children.
-For external use only.
-Avoid contact with eyes.
-If symptoms persevere for quite 7 days or worsen, consult your physician.
-Do not use on open wounds, cuts, or damaged, or contaminated skin.
+Keep out of the reach of children, for external use only.
+Avoid contact with the eyes.
+If symptoms persist for over 7 days or worsen, consult your physician.
+Do not use on open wounds, cuts, or damaged or contaminated skin.

 Ingredients